 I still tell them both, daily, how thankful I am that I felt their strength and used their voice.
 Every mess, every spill, all the stress… reminds me of just HOW blessed I really am!
 I cannot imagine a world in which my life is quiet and toddler free!

 This story was submitted to Love What Matters by Jami Marie of Ohio.
-Do you have a similar experience?
-We’d love to hear your journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook to let them know a community of support is available.